GLEAM 2.0 - Assessment of greenhouse gas emissions and mitigation potential

 Livestock emissions by region

 Regional emissions and production figures vary widely.
 Differences are explained by variations on the share of ruminant and monogastric species and emission intensities.
-GLEAM distinguishes different livestock production systems (LPS), namely grassland and mixed for ruminants; backyard, layers and broiler for chicken and backyard, intermediate and industrial for pigs.
+GLEAM distinguishes different livestock production systems (LPS), namely grassland, mixed and feedlot for cattle; grassland and mixed for other ruminants; backyard, layers and broiler for chicken and backyard, intermediate and industrial for pigs.
 It allows a more accurate analysis of feed ration composition, MMS, energy consumption and the implications on GHG emissions.

-Latin America and the Caribbean have the highest level of emissions, with 1.7 gigatonnes CO2-eq, caused by the specialized production of beef.
+Latin America and the Caribbean have the highest level of emissions, with 1.9 gigatonnes CO2-eq, caused by the specialized production of beef.
 Although it has dramatically reduced its pace in the last years, historical land-use changes contributed to high CO2 emissions arising from deforestation and pasture expansion.
-East and Southeast Asia, with over 1.0 gigatonnes CO2-eq, is the second highest emitting region.
-North America and Western Europe show similar levels of emissions (over 0.6 gigatonnes CO2-eq).
-South Asia presents a similar level of emissions as the latter region, but only about half of protein production level.
-Sub-Saharan Africa and Near East and North Africa present comparable emissions figures -slightly above 0.3 gigatonnes CO2-eq, while Eastern Europe, Oceania and Russian Federation share much lower emission levels (around 0.1 gigatonnes CO2-eq).
+East and Southeast Asia, with over 1.6 gigatonnes CO2-eq, is the second highest emitting region, followed by South Asia with 1.5 gigatonnes CO2-eq.
+North America and Western Europe show similar levels of emissions (around 0.6 gigatonnes CO2-eq).
+Near East and North Africa presents a similar level of emissions as the latter regions, but only less than half of protein production level.
+Sub-Saharan Africa present comparable emissions figures -about 0.4 gigatonnes CO2-eq, while Eastern Europe, Oceania and Russian Federation share much lower emission levels (between 0.1 and 0.2 gigatonnes CO2-eq).

 Emissions reduction from the livestock sector can be achieved by reducing production and consumption, by lowering emission intensity of production, or by a combination of the two.
 GLEAM does not evaluate the potential of reduced consumption of livestock products.
 Mitigation potential estimates in GLEAM are based on the wide gap in emission intensities that exists on a global and regional scale and within production systems and agro-ecological regions.
 The estimation for mitigation is around 30 percent, or about 1.8 gigatonnes CO2-eq, with respect to the baseline scenario.
 This figure arises from the assumption that producers in a given system, region and agro-ecological zone were to apply the practices of the 10th percentile of producers with the lowest emissions intensities, while maintaining constant output.